choderalab/yank/docs/yamlpages/options.rst

    options:
      replica_mixing_scheme: swap-all

-Specifies how the Hamiltonian Replica Exchange attempts swaps between replicas. ``swap-all`` will attempt to exhange every state with every other state. ``swap-neighbors``  will attempt only exchanges between adjacent states.
+Specifies how the Hamiltonian Replica Exchange attempts swaps between replicas.
+``swap-all`` will attempt to exchange every state with every other state. ``swap-neighbors``  will attempt only exchanges between adjacent states.

 Valid Options: [swap-all]/swap-neighbors